Stearnzy/Stearnzy/README.md

 #### A Little About Me:

-🎓 [Turing School of Software and Design](https://turing.io/) Bach-End program graduate, 2008 cohort (August 2020 - March 2021).
+🎓 [Turing School of Software and Design](https://turing.io/) Back-End program graduate, 2008 cohort (August 2020 - March 2021).
 - 📚 Back-End focused currently working with Ruby on Rails, PostgreSQL, ActiveRecord, HTML/ERB.
 - 📖 Novice experience with Python, Java, JavaScript, and Node.js.
 - 🐍 Interested in Python and other Object-Oriented Languages.